Learning in Repeated Multi-Unit Pay-As-Bid Auctions: Learning to Bid in a Repeated Setting

 In this section, we present our first algorithm for learning in the online setting.
 In particular, we construct a decoupled version of the Exponential Weights algorithm which circumvent the large space and time complexity of maintaining and updating the sampling distributions of all possible bid vectors.
 Our algorithms instead sequentially sample a singular bid value from each layer of our DP graph such that the probability of sampling a particular vector of bids $\bm{b}^\nround$ is precisely equal to the probability of the exponential weights algorithm selecting $\bm{b}^\nround$.\footnote{In Section~\ref{sec: time varying}, we present a generalization of our decoupled exponential weights algorithm to the setting with time varying valuations, where the valuations are drawn from some known, finite support distribution $F_{\bm{v}}$.}

-In the following sections, we provide a description of our algorithm in both the full information and the bandit settings.
-It is important to note that our decoupled exponential weights algorithm achieves regret that is sub-optimal by a factor of $O(\sqrt{M})$.
-Nonetheless, we present an alternative regret optimal algorithm based on OMD in a subsequent section.
-Despite this, our decoupled exponential weights algorithm remains practical as it does not necessitate solving a convex optimization problem at each time step $t \in [T]$.
+In the following sections, we describe our algorithm for both full information and bandit settings.
+It's important to note that while our decoupled exponential weights algorithm achieves regret suboptimal by a factor of \(O(\sqrt{M})\), we introduce an alternative regret-optimal algorithm based on Online Mirror Descent (OMD) in a subsequent section.
+Despite this, the decoupled exponential weights algorithm remains practical, as it avoids the need to solve a convex optimization problem at each time step \(t \in [T]\).

-\subsection{Full Information Setting}
+\subsubsection{Full Information Setting}

 Now let us focus on learning optimal bidding in an online fashion with full information feedback.
 One straightforward approach in this context is to apply the exponential weights algorithm \citep{DBLP:journals/iandc/LittlestoneW94} to the entire set of bid vectors.
 This algorithm guarantees per-round rewards within the range of $[-\Nitem, \Nitem]$.
 However, the challenge lies in the exponentially large bid space $\mathcal{B}^{+\Nitem}$.
 Tracking and updating weights for all possible bid vectors naively would lead to a non-polynomial time and space complexity.
 Although this approach achieves a small regret of $O(\Nitem^\frac{3}{2} \sqrt{T \log |\mathcal{B}|})$, we need a more efficient solution with a polynomial time and space complexity.